Destination Snowflake setup guide #

 -

-- Parameters related to target Snowflake server connection.
+- Parameters to configure target Snowflake server connection.

-Parameters related to target Snowflake server connection #
+Parameters to configure target Snowflake server connection #

 - Basic username and password authentication

-For connecting to Snowflake via basic username and password authentication, you have two options:
+To connect to Snowflake with basic username and password authentication, you have two options:

 Fetch credentials from AWS Secrets Manager #